mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 that many credits for opening new unidirectional streams to the server every second.

-In addition, the receiver should also consider the requirements of RTCP streams.
+In addition, the receiver ought to also consider the requirements of RTCP streams.
-These considerations may also be relevant when implementing signaling since it may be necessary to inform the receiver about how fast and how many stream credits it will have to provide to the media-sending peer.
+These considerations can also be relevant when implementing signaling since it can be necessary to inform the receiver about how many stream credits it will have to provide to the media-sending peer, and how rapidly it must provide these stream credits.

 ## QUIC DATAGRAMs {#quic-datagrams}

 Senders can also transmit RTP packets in QUIC DATAGRAMs.
-DATAGRAMs are an extension to QUIC described in {{!RFC9221}}.
+DATAGRAMs are a QUIC extension described in {{!RFC9221}}.
 DATAGRAMs can only be used if the use of the DATAGRAM extension was successfully negotiated during the QUIC handshake.
 If the QUIC extension was signaled using a signaling protocol, but that extension was not negotiated during the QUIC handshake, a peer can close the connection with the ROQ\_EXPECTATION\_UNMET error code.

-QUIC datagrams preserve frame boundaries.
+DATAGRAMs preserve application frame boundaries.
-Thus, a single RTP packet can be mapped to a single QUIC datagram without additional framing.
+Thus, a single RTP packet can be mapped to a single DATAGRAM without additional framing.
-Because QUIC DATAGRAMs cannot be IP-fragmented ({{Section 5 of !RFC9221}}), senders need to consider the header overhead associated with QUIC datagrams, and ensure that the RTP/RTCP packets, including their payloads, flow identifier, QUIC, and IP headers, will fit into the path MTU.
+Because QUIC DATAGRAMs cannot be IP-fragmented ({{Section 5 of !RFC9221}}), senders need to consider the header overhead associated with DATAGRAMs, and ensure that the RTP packets, including their payloads, flow identifier, QUIC, and IP headers, will fit into the Path MTU.

 {{fig-dgram-payload}} shows the encapsulation format for RoQ Datagrams.